denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 things like quantum tunneling and electron avalanche injection.

-2. Any proposed action will require the close **alignment of interests** between authors, publishers, readers, and libraries.
+2. Any proposed action will require the close **alignment of interests** between authors, publishers, readers, and librarians.

-    For our institutions to catch up to the changing material conditions *and* our (hopefully not so rapidly changing) sense of what's right and wrong in the world, writers, readers, publishers, and archives need to coordinate their action.
+    For our institutions to catch up to the changing material conditions *and* our (hopefully not so rapidly changing) sense of what's right and wrong in the world, writers, readers, publishers, and archivists need to coordinate their action.
 We are a community.
 And I think we want more or less the same thing: to reach an audience, to find and share information, and to remain a vital intellectual force.
 The real battle for the hearts and minds of an informed